 March 2023 | Issue 2

 Three new Disability and Pregnancy resources are now available to support healthcare providers, administrators and pregnant people with disabilities.
-Over the last year, PCMCH collaborated with Dr. Hilary Brown, Dr. Yona Lunsky, Dr. Leslie Tarasoff and their team from the University of Toronto to develop evidence-based resources that support healthy pregnancies, birthing experiences and postpartum outcomes for people with disabilities.
+Over the last year, PCMCH collaborated with Dr. Hilary Brown, Dr. Yona Lunsky, Dr. Lesley Tarasoff and their team from the University of Toronto to develop evidence-based resources that support healthy pregnancies, birthing experiences and postpartum outcomes for people with disabilities.
 Each resource contains information about disparities people with disabilities can experience that impact access to healthcare and pregnancy outcomes.
 They also include recommendations for healthcare providers and administrators about how to address such disparities and provide advice for Ontario’s birthing parents with disabilities about how to access perinatal and postpartum care.